Project

 Redefinition of an existing public method (or a constant) as a private one should break other parts of the program.
 I now think a private with a block, especially those who generated elsewhere and passed as an & parameter, is dangerous.

-Updated by adh1003 (Andrew Hodgkinson) over 4 years ago
+Updated by adh1003 (Andrew Hodgkinson) almost 5 years ago

 shyouhei (Shyouhei Urabe) wrote: